 The Sunken Gardens started out as a stone quarry, but after it was abandoned and became an eyesore, the city purchased the property in 1924.
 A short time later a group of members of the Huntington Chamber of Commerce, headed by E.M.
 Wasmuth, acquired the quarry and began to beautify it into its original beauty.
 The group dedicated it to the city in 1929.
 According to the Parks Department, it is one of only two such gardens in the country.

+Take some time to walk around and maybe bring a picnic lunch so that you can enjoy your time at Sunken Gardens.
+Enjoy the beautiful fountains, rock walls and a gazebo.
 If you have time, Memorial Park also features the gorgeous new Veteran’s Memorial, a great playground for the kids, frisbee golf goals, basketball area, tennis courts, picnic pavilion, scenic walking trails that encircle a large pond (formerly fish hatcheries) and additional gardens.

 From the natural beauty of the drive into Victory Noll to the quiet sounds of the wind blowing gently through chimes, the experience of the labyrinth is soothing and uplifting.
 There are times in our lives when we need a moment away, a moment to clear out the clutter of our ongoing thoughts and ...Read More